YazRaso/Calcite/README.md

 # Calcite

 > 🧮 Like Copilot, but for bookkeeping.
-> A local-first, AI agent that writes transactions and generates receipts.
+> A local-first, AI agent that writes transactions and generates receipts, with heavy emphasis on user privacy.

 **Calcite** is a production-grade desktop app that manages your financial records via natural language.
 It parses commands like: